demisto/content/Packs/LogPoint_SIEM_Integration/Integrations/LogPoint_SIEM_Integration/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### lp-get-incidents
 ***
-Gets all incidents between the provided two Timestamps.
+Gets first 50 incidents between the provided two Timestamps.
 If ts_from and ts_to is not provided, this command will display incident data of past 24 hours.

 #### Base Command